What’s the difference between a hex core and a round core string?

-As mentioned above, we need to avoid the tension between the core and the wrap wire from being lost which results in a dead string.
+As mentioned above, we need to avoid losing that tension between the core and the wrap wire which results in a dead string.

-Before we explain the very simple process, it helps to understand how round core strings maintain the tension in the first place.
+Before we explain the very simple process, it helps to understand how this tension is maintained in the first place.
 When a round core string is made, the outer winding is flattened off at the tail end of the string where the winding finishes.
-It’s this flattened area that allows the outer wrap wire to attach itself to the core.
+It’s this flattened area that allows the outer wrap wire to remain attached to the core from the factory.
 This is a technique taken from piano string production and this flattened area is known as a “swedge.”

-When round core strings are trimmed, this all important swedge is removed, meaning the core and wire are then highly likely to become detached from one another.
+When you trim a round core string this all important swedge is removed, meaning there is an increased likelihood that the core and wire become detached from one another.

-2) It’s about 1” beyond this bend, you can then trim the string.
+STEP 3) About 2cm beyond this bend you can then trim the string.
 This bend will act as our mock ‘swedge’ helping to maintain the tension between the core and outer wire and the crimped and cut end of the string now resists any temptation for the windings to slip on the core.

 So, just remember it’s a case of ‘bend then trim’ not ‘trim then bend’ when it comes to round core strings.

 If you’re not sure whether a set of strings has a hex core or a round core, be sure to check out the listing on our website as we specify this attribute on each of our sets.
 Round core strings are available in electric, acoustic and bass sets.

 Click the banners below to check out the sets we have available.

 As you can see there’s a little bit more to cores than initially meets the eye.
 Both types of strings certainly have their advantages and individual quirks and you may find that one particular type lends itself more to your style of playing.
 Although there is a far greater choice of gauge and wrap material on the market when it comes to hex core strings, round core strings certainly offer something different in terms of feel and tone so it’s certainly something worth exploring further.